top of page

 1. Review of Artist Submittals and Qualifications – Evaluation of applicants’ experience, artistic merit, and compatibility with the project goals.

-2. Review of Concept Design – Assessment of proposed themes, materials, and design intent for alignment with the Depot Park vision.
+2. Review of Concept Design – Assessment of proposed themes, materials, and budget.

 3. Selection of Artist – Formal recommendation of the artist or artist team to move forward with design development.